NickChapman1988/SleepingDragonTerrain/README.md

  * Testing on IOS devices caused gallery images to stretch massively; after some reading, this appears to be a known bug with no definitive fix.
 Tried several suggested solutions including setting height: max-content, using Bootstrap .img-responsive, setting container to display: flex and using align-items: flex-start.
-Settled for simply setting fixed height of 350px for all images as a workaround for IOS devices as shown below:
+Settled for simply setting fixed max-height of 350px for all images as a workaround for IOS devices as shown below:

 ![Image](assets/images/iphone-sshot-before-1.jpg)  ![Image](assets/images/iphone-sshot-fix-1.jpg)